RustDT/MockLS/README.md

-# DummyLSP
+# MockLS
-A Language Server Protocol server implementation for a fake/dummy language.
+A mock language server using the LSP protocol, the purpose of which, is to help test LSP clients.

-The purpose of this tool is to help test LSP clients. **WORK IN PROGRESS**
+**WORK IN PROGRESS**

-DummyLSP is compiled into an executable that communicates with LSP client via stdin/stdout or via TCP sockets.
+MockLS is compiled into an executable that communicates with LSP client via stdin/stdout or via TCP sockets.
 Command line:
- * `dummy_lsp`: communicate via stdin/stdout
+ * `mock_ls`: communicate via stdin/stdout
- * `dummy_lsp <port number>`: listen on localhost, on given port number
+ * `mock_ls <port number>`: listen on localhost, on given port number